MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-B-Mandatory-Discretionary-Supervisory-Actions/section-702.203.md

 ##### § 702.203 Prompt corrective action for “significantly undercapitalized” credit unions. #####

-(a) *Mandatory supervisory actions by credit union.* A federally-insured credit union which is “significantly undercapitalized” must -
+(a) *Mandatory supervisory actions by credit union.* A federally insured credit union which is “significantly undercapitalized” must -

 (1) *Earnings retention.* Increase net worth and transfer earnings to its regular reserve account in accordance with § 702.201;